How to Keep Clean and Tidy During Lockdown

 Don’t start the day before you’ve made the bed.
-A simple rule, but it really works!
-Having a neat and tidy bed signals that the day has begun and can be the start of a really simple, quick and effective tidying routine that will set you up for the day.
-Make the bed, straighten the cushions, tidy clothes from the night before, get the room straight.
+A simple rule, but it works!
+A neat bed signals to you that the day has begun.
+This two-minute chore can start a simple, quick and effective tidying routine that will set you up for the day.
+Make the bed, straighten the cushions, clean clothes from the night before, and get the room straight.

-Little and Often
+Clean Little and Often

 Our number one tip!
-If you see a mess on your way down the hallway, tidy it as you go, otherwise you’ll be walking past (and cursing it) all day.
+If you see a mess on your way down the hallway, tidy it as you go; otherwise, you’ll be walking past (and cursing it) all day.
 Using the bathroom?
-Give the sink a quick spritz and wipe, to save you needing to do it later.
+Give the sink a quick spritz and wipe to save you from needing to do it later.
 Making a cup of tea?
 Empty the dishwasher while you’re waiting.
 Give the toys a quick wipe while you’re at it too.
 You get the idea.

-Breaking the chores up into smaller chunks is a great way to make it more manageable when you’ve got a million and other things to get through.
-We recommend: Sticky Stopper for a natural but powerful way to remove 99.9% of germs from surfaces, toys, play mats, highchairs & more.
+Breaking the chores up into smaller chunks is a great way to make it more manageable when you’ve got a million other things on your to-do list.
+We recommend Sticky Stopper for a natural but powerful way to remove 99.9% of germs from surfaces, toys, playmats, highchairs & more.

-If your little ones are old enough to pitch in, then let them!
+If your little ones are old enough to pitch in, let them!
 Make it a part of your daily routine for everyone to roll up their sleeves and help out.
-Reward them if you need to, but just make sure you stay consistent.
-Once helping out becomes a habit, the whole task becomes a lot easier.
-Remember our first tip; small and manageable tasks that are age-appropriate are best for kids.
-For older children, writing down a list of tasks that need completing and letting them choose is a good way to get them involved too.
+Reward them if you need to, but make sure you stay consistent.
+Once helping out becomes a habit, the whole task becomes easier.

-People accumulate stuff!
-And when said people are all at home most of the time, this ‘stuff’ seems to multiply!
-Once a week, set aside some time to declutter all those areas where these various bits and pieces tend to gather.
-Either recycle or tidy.
+Declutter once a weekPeople accumulate stuff!
+And when said people are at home most of the time, this ‘stuff’ seems to multiply!
+Once a week, set aside some time to declutter all the areas where bits and pieces tend to gather.
 Job done!

 Develop a laundry routine

 It pays to stay on top of the laundry... ask any busy parent!
-Having a laundry routine is essential if you want to avoid the whole ‘piles of clothes lying around the house’ scenario.
+Having a laundry routine is essential to avoid the whole ‘piles of clothes lying around the house’ scenario.
 Put a wash on first thing in the morning, get it dry through the day and allocate a sort time in the evening to sort and put it away.

 Keep your cleaning supplies handy